 - Reduced Gag Reflex.
 Many times, patients who receive dental sedation, such as laughing gas, prior to their appointment notice a reduction in their gag reflex.
 This makes it a lot easier for the dentist to get their work done quickly, and it makes things more comfortable and relaxing for the patient.

 - Help Those with Special Needs.
 Dental sedation can also be beneficial for patients with special needs.
 These patients may have trouble relaxing or sitting still to let the dentist work on their teeth.
-Laughing gas and other sedation options can help parents and other caregivers visit the dentist with their loved one without causing them unnecessary stress or anxiety.
+Laughing gas and other sedation options can help parents or other care providers visit the dentist with their loved ones without taking them through unnecessary anxiety or stress.

 As you can see, there are plenty of reasons why you might want to choose sedation dentistry for your next dental care appointment.